jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             0
         )

-  the terminal shows another :doc:`/exceptions/AssertionError` , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I am not dealing with this part yet but I can assume I would use it soon, so I change the expected value in the same way and the test passes bringing me back to the unsolved :doc:`/exceptions/TypeError`
+  the terminal shows another :doc:`/exceptions/AssertionError` , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the separator ``:`` is ``"34"``, I am not dealing with this part yet but I can assume I would use it soon, so I change the expected value in the same way and the test passes bringing me back to the unsolved :doc:`/exceptions/TypeError`
 * I change the ``duration`` function using what I have learned to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``

   .. code-block:: python